vtex-apps/adyen-platforms/docs/README.md

     - Under the `Platform` tab, select `Sub-merchants`.
 Select the desired `Adyen Account Holder Code`
   2. Enter the Country, Entity Type, Business Name, and Business Email
   3. Set the desired payout schedule.
 See section `Payout Schedule` for more information
-- Users can create a new `Onboarding Link`
+- Users can create a new `Onboarding Link` and use that link to onboard users.
+  - Note: After onboarding, it may take awhile before the user is activated for use.

 #### Onboarding New Sellers